OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-protect-with-drm.md

             TokenRestrictionTemplate tokenTemplate =
                 TokenRestrictionTemplateSerializer.Deserialize(tokenTemplateString);

-            // Generate a test token based on hello hello data in hello given TokenRestrictionTemplate.
+            // Generate a test token based on the the data in the given TokenRestrictionTemplate.
-            // Note, you need toopass hello key id Guid because we specified
+            // Note, you need to pass the key id Guid because we specified
-            // TokenClaim.ContentKeyIdentifierClaim in during hello creation of TokenRestrictionTemplate.
+            // TokenClaim.ContentKeyIdentifierClaim in during the creation of TokenRestrictionTemplate.
             Guid rawkey = EncryptionUtils.GetKeyIdAsGuid(key.Id);
             string testToken = TokenRestrictionTemplateSerializer.GenerateTestToken(tokenTemplate, null, rawkey,
                                         DateTime.UtcNow.AddDays(365));
-            Console.WriteLine("hello authorization token is:\nBearer {0}", testToken);
+            Console.WriteLine("The authorization token is:\nBearer {0}", testToken);
             Console.WriteLine();
             }

-            // You can use hello http://amsplayer.azurewebsites.net/azuremediaplayer.html player tootest streams.
+            // You can use the http://amsplayer.azurewebsites.net/azuremediaplayer.html player to test streams.
             // Note that DASH works on IE 11 (via PlayReady), Edge (via PlayReady), Chrome (via Widevine).

             string url = GetStreamingOriginLocator(encodedAsset);